freespek/solarkraft/doc/HOWTO/howto_setupAndDeployCustom.md

 - you probably want to add `~/.cargo/bin` to your PATH

 ### Local Stellar Network
 Instead of building from source, Stellar provides a quickstart Docker image.
-You can call the below command from anywhere, and Docker will fetch the image.
+You can call the below command from anywhere, and Docker will fetch the image and run it in the background.
 ```sh
 docker run --rm -d \
     -p 8000:8000 \